by N.A Miller

 “Mach five is the goal.”
-Tom thought,.
-“But I can bet bottom dollar that bird will go a little faster.”
+Tom thought, “But I can bet a bottom dollar that bird will go a little faster.”

-“They're NASA, the wouldn't make a mistake or miscalculation like that.”
-He thought, as he sat in the break room, focusing on the papers on the table and the manual that he had read over a hundred times in the last eighteen months.
-He focused on the plan and every contingency that has ever been conceived by the NASA engineers.
+“They're NASA, they wouldn't make a mistake or miscalculation like that.”
+He thought as he sat in the break room, focusing on the papers on the table and the manual that he had read over a hundred times in the last eighteen months.
+He focused on the plan and every contingency that has ever been conceived by NASA engineers.

 “And tomorrow mankind will make history.”
 Tom thought, “So why do I feel like something is going to go wrong?”

 He thought of his fiance, Mary Wagner, the general's daughter who had agreed by arrangement to be his wife after this mission.
-A person whom he had been dating for over three years and by the strictest approval by her father.
-He wondered if something happen how'd she take if if he were killed during this initial flight.
+A person whom he had been dating for over three years and with the strictest approval from her father.
+He wondered if something happen how'd she take it if he were killed during this initial flight?

 “I gotta stop thinking about that.”
 Tom chided himself and he closed his eyes focusing on the plan in his head, and the wedding that would be soon after.

-He dozed on the coach in the break room for a few hours and was shaken awake by Clement Dumond, one of the scientists and engineer belonging to NASA.
+He dozed on the couch in the break room for a few hours and was shaken awake by Clement Dumond, one of the scientists and engineers belonging to NASA.

-“Major....
+“Major...
 MAJOR...!”
-He said as he shook him and Tom opened his eyes as he focused on the short gray haired man, clad in a white lab coat and slacks.
+He said as he shook him Tom opened his eyes as focused on the short gray-haired man, clad in a white lab coat and slacks.